by Kasey Spickard

 On the note of texture, you’ll want a sponge brush in your arsenal: It’s softer, and it won’t straighten out your hair’s natural curl pattern.
 As such, finish your style with a hydrating holding gel – keep in mind that harsher products could dry out your scalp and leave you with flakes or dandruff – and go over your hair with the sponge brush in a circular motion to work it in and enhance the texture.

-How to Style Men’s Short & Long Curly Hair
+How to Style Curly Hair for Men – Short & Long

 Not every men’s curly hairstyle has a fade on the sides and medium-length locks on top.
 Shorter curly hair – a la Justin Timberlake’s *NSync days, sans the over-gelled texture – is making a comeback, while longer, shoulder-length locks are an alternative to all those surfer-straight ‘dos.
 Whether you’re curling your own hair or you’re blessed with natural waves, enhance the texture with the following styling tips:

-1. In general, curly hair should be shampooed every two to three days.
+1. In general, the best foundation for how to style curly hair for men is to shampoo it every two to three days.
 Any more frequently and you risk drying out your hair and dealing with both dandruff and a frizzy texture.

 2. When it comes to product, less is ultimately more – assuming you use the right formula.
 In your case, seek out a hydrating matte gel with a high hold, and apply it from the roots when your hair is still wet.
 Otherwise, you risk looking like a late ‘90s boyband member.